 As a person with a disability in a society full of stereotypes, I am grateful for the opportunity to serve as a UN Volunteer in South Sudan.
 My host agency, UNDP, regularly acknowledges and appreciates my work, reminding me that it is what I do that matters, not how I look. --Michael Panchol, Human Resources and Administrative Assistant, UNDP South Sudan

-I am particularly grateful for the support of the UNV programme and the funding from Germany since 2021, which has helped me and my family significantly.
+I am particularly grateful for the support of the UNV programme and the funding from Sweden since 2021, which has helped me and my family significantly.
 This assignment has allowed me to achieve things that I never thought were possible, and I hope to inspire others with disabilities to pursue their goals as well.

 When I lost my left hand at the age of 12 years, I lost all hope and felt unaccepted.
 Now I am thankful and proud to be serving the UN as a volunteer, where I am not only growing professionally, but also as an individual.
 This opportunity is a blessing.